 About Progressive Lenses

 At Eeyweb, we offer progressive glasses.
-These specialty lenses have three distinct viewing regions with different levels of magnification and strength.
+These speciality lenses have three distinct viewing regions with different levels of magnification and strength.
 You will discover that the lowest part of progressive lenses helps with nearsightedness when you check them.
 Because the eye passes through this part of the lens when reading or using a computer, they are shaped in this particular fashion.

 The intermediate viewing area of the lens is located in the middle.
 Progressive lenses eliminate lines, which may give your vision a smoother, more accurate appearance.
 Many people find that the absence of lines improves the look of their lenses and frames.